Do cables make a difference?

 A little nuance

 As mentioned in the intro of this article, Supra has got a very good price/quality ratio.
-But Supra remains a “budget” brand, a very good brand to be able to experience for the first time what results you can get with a better cable in your setup.
-In a budget setup (or maybe a vintage set) this brand could be the perfect choice.
-But if your components are labeled “high end” and regarding more optimal wiring for your system there are much better alternatives (unfortunately most of the time also more expensive).
+But Supra remains a “budget friendly” brand.
+It is a very good brand to be able to experience for the first time what results you can get with a better cable in your setup.
+In a budget friendly setup (or maybe a vintage set) this brand could be the perfect choice for you.

 Official website of manufacturer: http://www.jenving.com/